5 min read

 “Now we do expect the working capital and the timing differences to normalize as the semiconductor supply is restored, as dealer stocks rebound and incentives return to more normal levels.
 And we believe this process will take several quarters and will most likely extend into 2022.

-“…So we’ve updated our outlook to include the expanded impact of the global chip shortage, and that’s largely driven by the Renesas fire.
+“…So we’ve updated our outlook to include the expanded impact of the global chip shortage, and the Renesas fire largely drives that.
 While the situation is a significant headwind, we have definitive actions to address a full range of potential outcomes.
 So we now expect to lose about 50% of our planned Q2 production, an increase from the 17% loss in Q1, making Q2 the trough for our performance this year.”

 To get ahead of your competitors and understand what key themes, disruptions, and market-impacting technologies are on the horizon, join us for The Edge of Disruption, an exclusive virtual series with HSBC.
 Register here.